 Tidal wetlands and estuaries—where rivers and oceans meet—are ecologically critical habitats, providing juvenile salmon, among other species, with the much-needed space to grow strong and healthy.
-Improving conditions in estuaries and restoring tidal wetlands is shown to have tremendous impacts on fish populations and health, in addition to water quality.
+However, recent research shows less than 15% of this historic habitat remains on the West Coast.

 We've installed innovative new tide gates at Winter Lake on the Coquille River that allow for fish passage and for agricultural fields to be flooded for juvenile salmon when they need it.
 But we've got a lot more work to do.
-There are 2,000 failing tide gates in Oregon—1,000 along the coast and 1,000 on the Columbia River—that are negatively impacting fish passage and juvenile salmon habitat.
+There are between 1,000 and 1,500 tide gates in Oregon—along the coast and on the Columbia River—that may be negatively impacting fish passage and juvenile salmon habitat.
 With your support, we are committed to restoring the tidal wetlands salmon need to thrive.